 \begin{corollary} Let $S$ be a disk with handles.
 Then every homomorphism from $\PMCGcc{S}$ to a countable group is trivial.
 Therefore, $\PMCGcc{S}$ contains no proper normal subgroups of countable index and no proper subgroups of finite index. \end{corollary}

 This is in stark contrast to the mapping class groups of finite-type surfaces which are residually finite.
 One natural approach to studying infinite groups is to investigate their finite quotients, but for the $\PMCGcc{S}$ of disks with handles, we do not even have countable quotients to work with.
-Note that $\PMCG(S)$ always has a proper normal subgroup of countable index when $S$ has at least two ends accumulated by genus; in particular, $\PMCGcc{S}$ when there are finitely many ends accumulated by genus, and the kernel of the discontinuous homomorphism to $\Z_2$ discussed above when there are infinitely many ends accumulated by genus.
+Note that $\PMCG(S)$ always has a proper normal subgroup of countable index when $S$ has at least two ends accumulated by genus.
+In particular, when there are finitely many ends accumulated by genus, $\PMCGcc{S}$ is the desired subgroup, and when there are infinitely many ends accumulated by genus, the kernel of the discontinuous homomorphism to $\Z_2$ discussed above is the desired subgroup.

 \p{Mapping class groups} Using the same techniques in the proofs of the above theorems, we are also able to comment on the automatic continuity of the full mapping class groups.

 \begin{theorem} Suppose $S$ is an infinite-type surface with finitely many ends and no noncompact boundary components.
 Then $\MCG(S)$ does not have automatic continuity. \end{theorem}